vimleshkumarkanaujiya/Linux-Commands/README.md

     - Example: `sudo yum install package_name`

 These are just a few examples of Linux commands.
 There are many more available, each serving different purposes.
 Remember to consult the relevant documentation or use the `man` command for more information on specific commands.

+# Wifi Icon Missing
+Run Command to turn **off** and then turn **on** NetworkManager Command Line Interface.

+Step 1 :

+`sudo nmcli networking off`

+Step 2 :

+`sudo nmcli networking on`

+Step 3 :

+Turn on airplane mode and then turn off.

+WoW !
+It's working.